engyn/medal-palindrome/README.md

-# Medal Palindrome React Project
+# Palindrome React Project

-Medal React Code project using my development environment/boilerplate.
+React Code project using my development environment/boilerplate.
 Includes deploying with netlify, linting/formatting, and documentation generation.
 Built using Gatsby.

-See it live on netlify: https://medal-palindrome.netlify.com
+See it live on netlify: https://palindrome.netlify.com

 ## Assumptions